badfun/new-user-service/README.md

 # New User Service

 This repository contains a microservice that uses Amazon Cognito to manage the registration process, then stores the user information in S3.
-An event is created using a confirmation trigger and sent to SNS with the user information payload.
-This topic can be subscribed to by other services.
+An event is created using a confirmation trigger and sent to an SNS topic with the user information payload.
+This topic can be subscribed to by other services by using the topic ARN from the stack output.

 It also provides a pipeline for staging and prodution environments using the AWS CDK.